webDev5464/MERN_JWT_Authentication/README.md

     try {
-        if (existingEmail) throw "This email is already exist" if (existingUsername) throw "This username is already exist" if (!pass) throw "Password is required"
+        if (existingEmail) throw "This email is already exist" if (existingUsername) throw "This username is already exist" if (!username) throw "Username is require"
+        if (!email) throw "Email is require"
+        if (!pass) throw "Password is required"
-        if (!conPass) throw "Also require confirm password" if (pass !== conPass) throw "Does not match password and confirm password"
+        if (!conPass) throw "Confirm password is require" if (pass !== conPass) throw "Does not match password and confirm password"

         if (username, email, pass) {